 Sometimes you just want Netflix, sweatpants and a great big bowl of cereal… and now you can have it!
 Similar to my low carb granola, these low carb cocoa puffs make for a fantastic low carb breakfast or snack for those times when you’re craving something sweet and crunchy on the go!

 I absolutely love taking a sweet delicious stroll down memory lane without guilt or shame.
 Just me and a big bowl of cereal on the couch – no glutinous store-bought sugar bombs here!

-Besides that, these low carb cocoa puffs are so easy to make, and they’re so flexible healthy recipes!
+Besides that, these keto cocoa puffs are so easy to make, and they’re so flexible healthy recipes!

 Here are even more reasons to love them: